 The further behind you become, the harder it will be to reinstate your loan and the more likely that you will lose your house.

-2. Contact your lender as soon as you realize that you have a problem.
+2. Contact your lender (mortgage servicer) as soon as you realize that you have a problem.

 Lenders do not want your house.
 They have options to help borrowers through difficult financial times.